rainboat2/javaExcerise/README.md

 # javaExercise
-some exercise to learn java, data struct and algorithms
+some exercises to learn java, data struct and algorithms